A Beginner’s Guide to Lead Generation: What is it, Types, Important, Process, Strategies

 • What are they doing there?

-• What do they hope to achieve there?
+• What are they trying to achieve or learn?

 email-course-lead-magnet-wistia